 Job Interview Tip #9

 The two most important qualities to have are experience & success.
 Without them, you will have a tough time beating out those who do.
 Present your philosophy and your plan for success, then sell it.
-You have experience, even if its limited.
+You have experience, even if it’s limited.
 Maybe you worked under a great coach or played for a great coach.
 Use that to your advantage.
-You haven’t won many games, but you haven’t lost too many either.
+You may not have won many games, but you haven’t lost too many either.
 This can be a positive.